JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

   <script src="/assets/blog/2020-05-02-rr/asciinema-player.js"></script>
 ~~~

-A [few months ago](../05/rr) on this blog, I introduced a new Julia feature that lets users easily submit rr traces along with their bug reports (please go read that post if you haven't, otherwise the rest of this post may not make much sense).
+A [few months ago](/blog/2020/05/rr) on this blog, I introduced a new Julia feature that lets users easily submit `rr` traces along with their bug reports (please go read that post if you haven't, otherwise the rest of this post may not make much sense).
 Since Julia 1.5 was officially released a little over a month ago, more than a dozen users
 have made use of this capability to send us detailed bug reports.
-So far, everything went to plan.
+So far, everything went according to plan.

 ~~~
 <center>